LinkedInLearning/introduction-to-terraform-on-azure-3958024/README.md

-# COURSENAME
+# Introduction to Terraform on Azure
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Introduction to Terraform on Azure`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]